Avimitin/nvim/README.md

     * `treesitter/`: plugins for text object highlight and editing
     * `ui/`: plugins for decorating the neovim

-- `after/ftplugin/<lang>.lua`: configured LSP settings for each different language
-- `ftdetect`: list of script to help neovim identify filetype for some file
+- `ftdetect`: List of script to help neovim identify filetype for some file, not important.
-- `indent`: list of script to help neovim properly set indentation
+- `indent`: List of script to help neovim properly set indentation, not important.
-- `syntax`: additional syntax detection for some file type
+- `syntax`: Additional syntax detection for some file type, not important.
-- `vsnip`: my snippets

 ## Treesitter parsers in nix